shirushimori/hostedZIP/README.md

-# 🚀 OpenHub: Cross-Platform Service Launcher Platform
+#  OpenHub: Cross-Platform Service Launcher Platform

+Zip Password is 1.
 OpenHub is a modular, high-performance, GUI-driven application launcher platform written in **Rust** and **React (TypeScript)**.
 It is designed to host, update, and manage third-party software payloads, loaders, and administrative utilities (like cleaners) with built-in Privilege Escalation (UAC elevation) on Windows and GTK mapping on Linux.

 ---

-## 🏗️ Architecture Overview
+##  Architecture Overview

 The platform uses a split-process client-server architecture running locally on the user's host: